THIS ITEM SHIPS FREE TO THE LOWER 48 UNITED STATES.

-For inquiries outside the lower 48, please contact us for a shipping quote at JackWagonOverlanding@gmail.com
+**For inquiries/orders outside the lower 48 USA, please contact us for a shipping quote at JackWagonOverlanding@gmail.com**

-The Caster Correction Offset Bushings adjust the caster angle back towards the stock setting after lifting your G Wagon.
-This benefits the driving feel by aiding the suspension and braking system from increased forces that come after lifting your vehicle.
+These bushings benefit the driving feel by aiding the suspension and braking system from increased forces that come after lifting your vehicle.
 A positive caster is required for a vehicle to function.
-Going to a negative caster angle will make the vehicle undriveable.
-For lifts beyond 2 inches, these may not adjust your caster all the way back to stock but can still benefit the caster angle and performance of the truck.
+Going to a negative caster angle will make the vehicle very unpleasant.
+We recommend these for lifts between 2-4".
+For lifts less than 2 inches, they are beneficial but not typically necessary.
+For lifts beyond 4 inches, they will most likely not adjust your caster enough.

-When it comes to the W463 chassis, the caster adjustments are fixed.
-This means there aren't any adjustments that can be made from the factory.
-When it comes to lifting the G-Class there's only a few options to correct this.
-Installing these caster offset bushings, lowering your control arm brackets, or installing new control arms with caster built in.
-For mild lifts, these are the quickest, most straightforward, and most economical solution.
+When it comes to the W463 chassis, the control/radius arms and their bushings are fixed.
+This means there aren't any adjustments that can be made from the factory to fix caster.
+When lifting the G-Class, there's only a few options to correct this.
+Installing these caster offset bushings, lowering your control arm brackets, or installing new, longer control arms.
+Lowering the control arm brackets creates a new low spot and potential clearance problem under the center of the truck and also require cutting and welding.
+Longer control arms function great for offroad use but come at a much higher price.
+For lifts under 100mm or 4 inches, these are the quickest, most straightforward, and most cost effective solution.